DiarmuidHenry/Project-03/README.md

 ![Loading dots problem](/documents/readme-images/dots-problem.webp)

-After reading up about `sys.stdout.write()` on [Stack Overflow](#technology--resources), I discovered the issue. `sys.stdout.write()` wasn’t rewriting the line (as in erasing and then writing a new thing on top).
+After reading up about `sys.stdout.write()` on [Stack Overflow](#technology--resources), I discovered the issue. `sys.stdout.write()` wasn’t rewriting the line (it wasn't erasing and then writing a new thing on top).
 It was simply putting the new input on top of the old: like putting a sticker on something.
 If the sticker behind is larger, it still can be seen even though there is a newer one on top.

 ![Loading dots code before](/documents/readme-images/dots-before.webp)

-I solved this by changing the list of objects to be written, adding blank spaces to the earlier ones that will ‘block’ the dots when the cycle restarts.
+I solved this by changing the list of objects to be written, adding blank spaces to the earlier ones that will ‘block’ the previous dots when the cycle restarts.

 ![Loading dots code after](/documents/readme-images/dots-after.webp)